The Titfield Thunderbolt: Plot

 Bus operators Alec Pearce and Vernon Crump, who bitterly oppose the idea and wish to set up a bus line between Titfield and Mallingford, attempt to sabotage the plans.
-Aided by Harry Hawkins, a steam roller operator who hates the railway, Crump and Pearce attempt to block the line on its first run and sabotage the line's water tower but are thwarted by Weech and the line's supportive passengers.
-After Chesterford refuses to accept a merger offer from them, Crump and Pearce hire Hawkins to help them derail the steam locomotive and passenger coach lent to the villagers by British Railways, the night before the line's inspection.
-Blakeworth, the town clerk of Mallingford, is mistakenly arrested despite trying to stop the attempt, and the villagers become disheartened that their line will now close without any rolling stock and working steam locomotive.
+Aided by Harry Hawkins, a steam roller operator who hates the railway, Crump and Pearce attempt to block the line on its first run, but the train forces its way through.
+The next day, they sabotage the line's water tower but they are thwarted by Weech and the line's supportive passengers.
+After Chesterford refuses to accept a merger offer from them, Crump and Pearce hire Hawkins to help them derail the steam locomotive and the passenger coach lent to the villagers by British Railways, the night before the line's inspection.
+Blakeworth, the town clerk of Mallingford, is mistakenly arrested despite trying to stop the attempt, and the villagers become disheartened, believing that their line will now close without any rolling stock or working steam locomotive.

-Valentine visits Taylor, who suggests that they borrow a locomotive from Mallingford's rail yards.
+Mr. Valentine visits Taylor, who suggests that they borrow a locomotive from Mallingford's rail yards.
 Despite being both drunk, they manage to acquire one, but accidentally crash it after they're spotted taking it.
 Both men are promptly arrested by the police as a result.
 Meanwhile, Weech is inspired by a picture of the line's first locomotive, the Thunderbolt, which is now housed in the Mallingford Town Hall museum.
-Upon securing Blakeworth's release, he helps them to acquire the locomotive for the branch line.
-To complete their new train, the villagers use Taylor's home, an old railway carriage body, hastily strapped to a flat wagon.
+Upon securing Mr. Blakeworth's release, he helps them to acquire the locomotive for the Titfield branch line.
+To complete their new train, the villagers use Dan Taylor's home, an old railway carriage body, hastily strapped to a flat wagon.
 In the morning, Pearce and Crump drive to the village to prepare to take passengers, but are shocked to see the train waiting at the station.
 Distracted from his driving, Pearce crashes the bus into the police van transporting Valentine and Taylor, and when Crump lets slip that they have been involved in sabotaging the line they are promptly arrested.

 With Taylor arrested, Weech takes help from Ollie Matthews, a fellow railway devotee and the Bishop of Wilchester, in running the Thunderbolt for the inspection run.
 The train departs Titfield late because the police demand transport to Mallingford for them and the arrested men.
 Despite a mishap with the coupling, the villagers help the train complete its run to Mallingford.
 Upon arriving, Weech learns that the line passed every requirement for the Light Railway Order, but barely.
 In fact, had they been any faster, their application would have been rejected.